 The Venice Beach Boardwalk and buskers are referenced in countless pop-culture moments, but the wider neighborhood is delightful.
 “I really enjoy spending time in Venice, where I lived for several years,” says Simpson.
 “The streets of Rose Avenue and Abbot Kinney Boulevard are walkable, with incredible food and people-watching as you go.”
 On this hour-long, low-impact, light stroll, you can tap up your born-and-raised guide for tips and advice on how the locals live.

-Hiking and biking are a great way to slow down and explore the city at a natural pace – and this Hollywood and Griffith Park tour ticks off two of LA’s most sought-after areas.
-Your guides will take you on a relaxed e-bike experience along Hollywood Boulevard, then for a heart-pumping hike in Griffith Park, home to LA’s seen-on-screen observatory, and unparalleled views of the Hollywood sign.
+Hiking and biking are a great way to slow down and explore the city at a natural pace – and this Hollywood and Griffith Park tour ticks off two of the most sought-after areas in LA.
+Your guides will take you on a relaxed ebike experience along Hollywood Boulevard, then for a heart-pumping hike in Griffith Park, home to the seen-on-screen observatory, and unparalleled views of the Hollywood sign.